Rotation groups, mediangle graphs, and periagroups: a unified point of view on Coxeter groups and graph products of

 \paragraph{Mediangle graphs.} Our definition of \emph{mediangle graphs} is a variation of the definition of quasi-median graphs as weakly modular graphs with no induced copy of $K_{3,2}$ and $K_4^-$; see Section~\ref{section:Examples}.
 In order to allow the even cycles arising in the Coxeter graphs, we replace in this definition $4$-cycles with convex even cycles.

-\begin{definition} A connected graph $X$ is \emph{mediangle} if the following conditions are satisfied: \begin{description} \item[(Triangle Condition)] For all vertices $o,x,y \in X$ satisfying $d(o,x)=d(o,y)$ and $d(x,y)=1$, there exists a common neighbour $z \in X$ of $x,y$ such that $z \in I(o,x) \cap I(o,y)$. \item[(Intersection of Triangles)] $X$ does not contain an induced copy of $K_4^-$. \item[(Cycle Condition)] For all vertices $o ,x,y,z \in X$ satisfying $d(o,x)=d(o,y)=d(o,z)-1$ and $d(x,z)=d(y,z)=1$, there exists a convex cycle of even length that contains the edges $[z,x],[z,y]$ and such that the vertex opposite to $z$ belongs to $I(o,x) \cap I(o,y)$. \item[(Intersection of Even Cycles)] The intersection between any two convex cycles of even lengths contains at most one edge. \end{description} \end{definition}
+\begin{definition} A connected graph $X$ is \emph{mediangle} if the following conditions are satisfied: \begin{description} \item[(Triangle Condition)] For all vertices $o,x,y \in X$ satisfying $d(o,x)=d(o,y)$ and $d(x,y)=1$, there exists a common neighbour $z \in X$ of $x,y$ such that $z \in I(o,x) \cap I(o,y)$. \item[(Intersection of Triangles)] $X$ does not contain an induced copy of $K_4^-$ (i.e. a complete graph $K_4$ minus an edge, or equivalently two $3$-cycles glued along an edge). \item[(Cycle Condition)] For all vertices $o ,x,y,z \in X$ satisfying $d(o,x)=d(o,y)=d(o,z)-1$ and $d(x,z)=d(y,z)=1$, there exists a convex cycle of even length that contains the edges $[z,x],[z,y]$ and such that the vertex opposite to $z$ belongs to $I(o,x) \cap I(o,y)$. \item[(Intersection of Even Cycles)] The intersection between any two convex cycles of even lengths contains at most one edge. \end{description} \end{definition}

 Here, given two vertices $x,y \in X$, $I(x,y)$ refers to the \emph{interval} $\{z \in X \mid d(x,y)=d(x,z)+d(z,y)\}$.

 As desired, mediangle graphs extend both Coxeter graphs and quasi-median graphs.
 A key geometric property is that mediangle graphs are naturally endowed with a wall structure.
 Namely, define a \emph{hyperplane} as an equivalence class of edges with respect to the transitive closure of the relation that identifies two edges whenever they belong to a common $3$-cycle or when they are opposite in a convex even cycle.
 It turns out that hyperplanes are as nice as in Coxeter graphs and quasi-median graphs: